We are committed to putting safety first and being transparent—when it comes to our operations as a company, and our

-Every day, we are reminded of our responsibility and the importance of our task . . . because every day, we move 2.5 million barrels of oil and 6 billion cubic feet of natural gas across North America.
-Additionally, by 2018, we will be generating more than 2,700 MW of renewable energy from wind, solar and geothermal facilities—enough to meet the electricity needs of more than one million homes.
+Every day, we are reminded of our responsibility and the importance of our task . . . because every day, we move 2.8 million barrels of oil and 22.5 billion cubic feet of natural gas across North America.
+Additionally, we generate and transmit more than 3,900 gross MW of renewable energy, primarily from wind, solar and geothermal facilities—enough to meet the electricity needs of more than 1.8 million homes.

 Every year, we produce the Enbridge Safety Report to the Community, provides our neighbors with an overview of our annual safety and reliability performance—not only in the areas where our safety performance was strong, but also those areas where it was not strong enough.

 The Enbridge Safety Report to the Community also offers a closer look at what we do to prevent incidents and keep people, communities and the environment safe.READ THE 2020 REPORT

 Life takes energy.
 And at Enbridge, we take seriously our responsibility to deliver it to where it’s needed, safely and reliably, today and well into the future.